mfouesneau/rs-gh-app/README.md

 - `{download(url, destination)}`: Downloads a file and returns the destination path
   - Example: `{download(https://example.com/install.sh, /tmp/install.sh)}`
   - Can be used in command templates for custom installers

+#### Integration with Package Managers

+The tool automatically detects if an application is managed by [pixi](https://pixi.sh) and will skip installation for pixi-managed applications, showing an informational message instead.

 ## Usage